-We certainly don’t have terrorists or random public shootings, which arguably makes Jamaica a far cry safer than many First World countries right now…
+We certainly don’t have terrorists, random public shootings, or bombings, which arguably makes Jamaica a far cry safer than many First World countries right now.

 Of all the facts presented about this tropical island, this one might surprise you most.
 Many people probably won’t believe it, including other Jamaicans.
 After all, everyone knows it doesn’t snow in the tropics – or does it..?

 Snow and general cold weather is a product of not just distance from the equator, but also altitude.
 The highest mountain on the island is the Blue Mountain.
 It is 7402 feet or 2256 meters tall.
 During the colder “winter” months on the island, the peek has been known to be covered with frost and sleet.

 While this is certainly not enough snow for a ski trip, it is enough to dust the peek with white from time to time and to bust the myth that it never snows in the tropics.

 I hope this educates many a curious reader about Jamaica and its people – and puts our tiny island into better perspective.
 As a side note, if you do choose to visit, please do us a favour by not staying in an all-inclusive hotel.
 Find a guest house run by locals.
 Eat with us.
 Laugh with us.
 Chat with us.
 Snorkel with us.

 You won’t regret it!